RMIT-SEPT/majorproject-2-thurs-18-30-3/README.md

 ## Code documentation

 Release 0.0.1 - 17/08/2020
-	-Skeleton frontend code with barebones web seign for future improvement.
+	* Skeleton frontend code with barebones web seign for future improvement.
-		-Prototype Employee and Service lists
+		* Prototype Employee and Service lists
-	-Dummy API for use in testing
+	* Dummy API for use in testing
-	-Backend foundations for bookings microservice
+	* Backend foundations for bookings microservice